ericala9/devventures/README.md

 But I studied.
 A lot.

 Eleven weeks later, I delivered my first real feature: sorting a table — with interactivity, controlled state, and React styling.
 All before the deadline, with clean commits (well… mostly — I was still committing directly to main out of pure naivety).

 I don’t know if I’m a dev yet.
 But I do know that, with the right people on my side, my devventures are turning out to be epic.

-And if you think you don’t know enough to start… maybe you already have everything you need.

 ---